Why take zinc supplements?

 Why you need zinc

-Zinc deficiency is associated with reduce immune function, specifically depleting certain types of white blood cells.
+Zinc deficiency is associated with reduced immune function, specifically depleting certain types of white blood cells.
 Low zinc also inhibits wound healing.
 The mineral plays a critical role in maintaining healthy levels of testosterone, insulin, thyroid hormone, and growth hormone.

 Zinc has antioxidant properties, and multiple studies indicate an increase in antioxidants superoxide dismutase and glutathione in healthy people after supplementing zinc.
 Other research notes that deficiency is associated with increased oxidative stress.
 Because the eyes are extremely susceptible to oxidative damage, zinc’s antioxidant capacity is of particular importance to the retina.